sruenwg/topojson-validation/README.md

 ## Acknowledgements

-This project was heavily inspired by the [GeoJSON Schema](https://github.com/geojson/schema) repository, with this project intially aiming to provide something of an equivalent but for the TopoJSON format.
+This project was heavily inspired by the [GeoJSON Schema](https://github.com/geojson/schema) repository, with this project initially aiming to provide something of an equivalent but for the TopoJSON format.